Abhilashup/Fine-Tuning-BERT-Model-on-A-Custom-Dataset/README.md

 - Data was downloaded from Kaggle.
 - The Huggingface Transformer library is installed.
 - Separating the data into train and test sets.
-- Next up, tokenize all the sentences.
+- Next up, tokenize all the sentences using DistilBertTokenizerFast.
+- Here we use DistilBert which is a small, fast and light Transformer model trained by distilling BERT base model.
 - Convert all of them to Tensors as we will be using TensorFlow library.
 - Train the model
 - The model showed quite a high accuracy despite being trained for a few epochs.
 It  can be  trained for even more epochs and earlystopping can also be added to stop overfitting.